pyprg/egrid/README.md

     * .id_of_batch, str, unique identifier of measurement batch
     * .id_of_node, str, id of node connected to branch terminal
     * .id_of_branch, str, unique identifier of branch
-    * .index_of_node, int, index of node connected to branch terminal
+    * .index_of_node, int, index of power-flow-calculation node connected to branch terminal
     * .index_of_branch, int, index of branch

 injectionoutputs: pandas.DataFrame